 The inability to change information is what makes it so secure and appealing to a variety of industries.
 As a result, companies like Samsung, Microsoft, Amazon and IBM are have already begun investing in block chain technology.
 So much so that blockchain-related jobs are the second fastest growing category of jobs according to Techcrunch.

 Cybersecurity risks are a problem for every organization in every industry.
 In order to remain competitive and accomplish their business initiatives, business owners and leaders have had to modernize their IT infrastructure.
 However, the digitization of things has increased the risks of cyber threats.

-For evidence of that you only have to look at the most recent cyber-attack on a local government or institution.
+For evidence of that you just have to look at the most recent cyber-attack on a local government or institution.
 Schools, police stations and even hospitals have all fallen victim to a cyberattack that freezes their systems and extorts them for money.
-Not to mention attacks on private organizations that don’t make the news.
+Not to mention the all of the private organizations that are attacked regularly and don’t make the news.

 By 2020 100% of large enterprises will have to report on cybersecurity and technology risk at least annually according to Gartner.
 This is not a surprising statistic when you consider all the places that depend on digital technologies to function properly.
-This is becoming a hot-button issue only now that cyberattacks and breaches are impacting entire communities but the threats have existed for a long time.
+This is becoming a hot button issue only now that cyberattacks and breaches are impacting entire communities but the threat has been there for a long time.